 Hyun Song Shin (@HyunSongShin) of Princeton University (Atif’s colleague at the Bendheim Center for Finance) has been doing some terrific work on a potential emerging market crisis.
 His big worry is the rise in non-financial corporate debt in emerging markets, and the important role that bond managers have played in buying up this debt.

 One of the points Shin makes is that a lot of this debt has been raised by emerging market multi-nationals outsideof their home country – thus bypassing their local regulatory authorities.
 It is a kind of carry trade done by the big boys of emerging markets: keep deposits at home to earn higher yield on corporate deposits in local currency, and borrow in dollars at very low rates in London or Hong Kong.
-Of course doing so exposes the corporations (and their economies) to exchange rate risk.
+Of course doing so exposes the corporations (and their economies) to exchange rate risk incurred in sending and receiving money.
 This is an old story – remember the East Asian crisis?

 Here is the scary chart: